News and its anticipation in stock trading.

 Almost every trader is familiar with the news trading strategy, which involves opening trades immediately after

-But not everyone knows that sometimes the market reacts more strongly to expectations than to the news itself, and using this aspect in trading brings much greater profit than transactions after the news is released.
+But not everyone knows that sometimes the market reacts more strongly to anticipation than to the news itself, and exploiting this aspect in trading yields much greater profits than trading after the news release.

-Therefore, when conducting fundamental market analysis, one should take into account not only those events that have occurred, but also those that are still expected.
+Therefore, when conducting fundamental market analysis, it's important to consider not only events that have already occurred but also those yet to come.

 Retail sales volumes are directly correlated with the Australian dollar's exchange rate.
 This